dawoudt/jpec-codec/README.md

 JPEG Codec in Zig 0.16

 To run:
-  zig-latest run src/main.zig -- path/to/file.jpg
+  zig run src/main.zig -- path/to/file.jpg